This location has multiple holiday properties

 The third bedroom has a single bed, dressing table, seating, clothes storage, bedside table with lamp, thermostatic electric wall heater.

-In addition there is a single bed situated on the mezzanine landing, with chest of drawers, beside table and lamp.
+In addition there is a single bed situated on the mezzanine landing, with chest of drawers, bedside table and lamp.

 The recently refurbished tiled bathroom is situated on the ground floor with toilet, washbasin, large shower, thermostatic electric heating, plentiful hot water.